Body Shape Questionnaire (BSQ)

 Approved shortened forms of the BSQ

 The approved short forms came into existence when I did some work on the psychometric properties of the full BSQ based on data largely from women with bulimia that Bridget Dolan had collected.
 I suggested that four near parallel eight item short forms and two near parallel 16 item forms could be extracted from it with very little loss of internal reliability.
 That work was published in: Evans, C. & Dolan, B. (1993).
 Body Shape Questionnaire: derivation of shortened “alternate forms”.
 International Journal of Eating Disorders 13(3): 315-321.
+The creation of new short forms from the BSQ is not permitted.

-Mapping of items for approved short forms
+Mapping of items to the short forms

 My paper with Bridget Dolan, showed that, for the data we had from white British women attending a family planning clinic, two 16 item shortened forms of the BSQ had Cronbach’s coefficient alpha values in the range .93 to .93 with non-significant differences in mean scores (paired t-tests).
 Four eight item scales had alpha values ranging from .87 to .92 and very nearly equivalent scores.
 All scales showed similar correlations with other correlated and discriminant variables (see paper for details).